 With that, tucking away your savings into a separate account can be the perfect solution.
 When your savings are safely stored in a savings account, you can spend more freely from your checking account.
 You won’t have to worry about accidentally spending your emergency savings.

-The best way to ensure that the money you intend to save makes it into your checking account is to set up an automatic transfer with each paycheck.
+The best way to ensure that the money you intend to save makes it into your account is to set up an automatic transfer with each paycheck and automate your finances.

 8. Try a shopping ban